 Several other new features enhance the Wii version: The game now supports 16:9 widescreen (newly added for North America), giving players a better view of the battlefield.
 Trailer cinemas have been added in key sequences to help add to the cinematic and epic feel of the game.
 A new "Battle Save" function allows novice players to create a permanent save mid-battle.
 This feature is new to the Fire Emblem series and is designed to make the game more accessible to new gamers.
 Additionally, players have a number of controller options, from using the Wii Remote on its own (vertically or horizontally) to using a Classic Controller or even a Nintendo GameCube controller (for fans who were familiar with the controls from Fire Emblem: Path of Radiance).

 Fire Emblem.
 For lovers of strategy games and Nintendo, this name brings joy to the ears with good reason.
 There aren't many games in it's genre that can come close.
-In general, it plays as a tactical RPG in which you move your...read full review
+In general, it plays as a tactical RPG in which you move your characters from place to place, depending on a...read full review

 Wii's World is not officially affiliated with Nintendo! (but they wish we were).